-The Department of Public Safety works with the Facilities Management Department, or other building supervisors on-site at separate campuses, to identify maintenance issues on campus that may be safety hazards.
+The BCC Police works with the Facilities Management Department, or other building supervisors on-site at separate campuses, to identify maintenance issues on campus that may be safety hazards.
 Safety checks are completed to identify street or safety lights that are not functioning properly, or to determine if shrubs or other landscaping might need trimming.
 Maintenance personnel regularly check to ensure there is adequate lighting on pathways and that egress lighting is working in hallways and stairwells.
+This protocol applies to all campuses.